state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 3. Install RVM (Ruby Version Manager)
 4. Install Ruby GEM dependencies
 5. Install GeoNode
 6. Add external servers to baseline (GeoNodes, WMS, and TMS)
-6. Add GeoGit remotes to baseline (other ROGUE GeoNodes)
+6. Add GeoGit remotes to baseline (other ROGUE GeoNodes) (CURRENTLY BROKEN DO NOT EXECUTE)
+7. Add post-commit AWS SNS hooks to repos.
+(CURRENTLY BROKEN DO NOT EXECUTE)

 The first step is install the CyberGIS scripts from the [cybergis-scripts](https://github.com/state-hiu/cybergis-scripts) repo.